I’ve said it before, and I’ll probably say it again (I do have a tendency to repeat myself, I know) – I flipping LOVE a skylight.

 I want to live here, pleasethankyou (I bet the view outside is amazing too – you just know it, don’t you?)

-This flat roofed extension is brought to light, spacious airy life with that enormous roof window.
+This extension is brought to light, spacious airy life with that enormous roof window.
 Masses of daylight flooding a long deep room, and dinner under the stairs of a summer evening.
 Heavenly (the rest of the renovation is just as gorgeous, to be fair…)

-Tucking an en-suite into a loft conversion can be tricky – but this use of a skylight means that dark tricky space under the eaves is utilised to the max, and instead of a cramped and make-do feel, that huge roof window would make it feel like an outdoor shower, wouldn’t it?
+Tucking an en-suite into a loft conversion can be tricky – but this use of a skylight means that dark tricky space under the eaves is utilised to the max, and instead of a cramped and make-do feel, that huge roof window would make it feel like an outdoor bath, wouldn’t it?
 Gorgeous.

 This is obviously a long flat-roofed extension – and without that astonishing roof window the lights would need to be on from the minute you got up, wouldn’t they?
 And I know I’m not alone in that I hate living constantly in artificial light.